larygwil/fontypython/branches/layoutchange/htmldev/help.md

 ===

 * Try to use Fonty from the command-line (from a console).
-It's easy, simply type: fontypython --help
+It's easy, simply type: fontypython -h
 * Pog files are merely text files.
 They are very, very simple and this was intentional.
 Here are some things you can do with them:
    * Open and edit them in any text editor.
-   * Append fonts to the end of them, just include the entire path and the font name.
+   * Append fonts to the end of them, just include the entire path (ends with the font file name).
    * *Note for Type1 fonts: Only include the PFA/B file types, not the various metric files that follow them.*
    * If your paths change (say you renamed your folders, or re-installed your O/S) then you can use